Achievable logoAchievable logo

 10) Coverage J Medical Payments

-There are additional forms available that may be added to the Farm Coverage Part, including the mobile agricultural machinery and equipment form and the livestock form (when livestock are the only property owned).
+Additional forms may be added to the Farm Coverage Part, including the mobile agricultural machinery and equipment form and the livestock form (when livestock are the only property owned).

-The insured may select a cause of loss form to be attached to the Farm Property Coverage Part.
+The insured may select a cause of loss form to attach to the Farm Property Coverage Part.
 The form specifies the perils insured against.
 These forms are similar in scope to the cause of loss forms available under the Commercial Property Coverage Part (basic, broad, and special).

 Professional Liability